ldionne/cppnow-2013-d2/4_d2/3_algorithm/2_basic_lock_graph.md

 happen and we won't detect anything anyway since the code path was _not_ taken (and we're doing dynamic analysis).

-however, the algorithm can report false positives. consider:
+However, the algorithm can report false positives.
+Consider:

     @@@ cpp
         mutex A, B;